 Throughout the year, we also take part in special events sponsored by other departments such as Orientation, Multicultural Affairs, Center for Student Success, and others.
 To learn more about these exciting events, see below.

 This weeklong celebration honors the tens of thousands of students nationwide who work while attending college.
-Here at Johns Hopkins, we have nearly 4000 students who work in departments and labs throughout the university.
+Here at Johns Hopkins, we have nearly 4,000 students who work in departments and labs throughout the university.

-Student Employment Services takes great pride in helping to prepare tomorrows leaders by providing our students with part-time work experiences that fosters leadership development and allows for the integration of classroom learning with the work experience.
+University Experiential Learning takes great pride in helping to prepare tomorrows leaders by providing our students with part-time work experiences that fosters leadership development and allows for the integration of classroom learning with the work experience.

 The annual Student Employment Awards Ceremony takes place each April in conjunction with National Student Employment Week.
 All nominees, their co-workers, and the person/s who nominated them are invited to attend.
 Winners are announced and go on to compete in the regional then national competition.
 Cash prizes and awards are conferred along the way.